wulkano/Kap/README.md

 ## Thanks

-- [▲ZEIT](https://github.com/zeit) for the README formatting and for [hosting our downloads and updates](https://zeit.co/now/)
+- [▲ ZEIT](https://zeit.co/) for the README formatting and for [hosting our downloads and updates](https://zeit.co/now/)
-- [⬤CircleCI](https://circleci.com/) for supporting the Open Source community and making our builds fast and reliable
+- [⬤ CircleCI](https://circleci.com/) for supporting the Open Source community and making our builds fast and reliable
+- [△ Sentry](https://sentry.io/) for letting us know when Kap isn't behaving and helping us eradicate said behaviour.
-- Our contributors who help Kap in its journey to make screen recording and sharing easy
+- Our [contributors](https://github.com/wulkano/kap/contributors) who help maintain Kap and make screen recording and sharing easy